Karnataka – Culture and Tradition

 Female costume includes Sari among which IIkal saris are woven using a special technique called Tope Teni.
 Mysore silk saree is also famous.
 Salwar Kameez is widely popular in urban areas.

 Young women traditionally wear Langa Davani.
 Kasuti is a form of embroidery work which is very popular sought after art on dress and costumes.
-Jeans is popular among the youth while new age khadi/silk printed with various art are also found.
+Jeans are popular among the youth while new age khadi/silk printed with various art are also found.

 Karnataka food is extremely rich in variety.
 From strict vegetarian delicacies of Udipi to non-vegetarian gourmets of Kodava, food in Karnataka have something which brings water in your mouth.